cotriml/bossabox-backend-challenge/requirements/users/delete-user.md

-# Deletar Usuário
+# Delete User

-> ## Caso de Sucesso ✅
+> ## Success ✅

-1. Recebe uma requisição do tipo DELETE na rota /api/users
+1. Receive a DELETE request on /api/users route
-2. Valida se a requisição foi feita por um usuário autenticado
+2. Validate if the request was made by an authenticated user
-3. Valida parâmetros obrigatórios **userId**
+3. Validate required fields **userId**
-4. Deleta um usuário no banco de dados
+4. Delete a user on database
-5. Retorna 204
+5. Returns 204

-> ## Exceções ❌
+> ## Exception ❌

-1. Retorna erro 404 se API não existir
+1. Returns 404 if route not found
-2. Retorna erro 403 se usuário não autenticado
+2. Returns 403 if user not authenticated
-3. Retorna erro 400 se ausência de parâmetros obrigatórios
+3. Returns 400 if missing any required field
-4. Retorna erro 403 usuário não existir
+4. Returns 403 if user not found
-5. Retorna erro 500 se erro ao tentar deletar o usuário
+5. Returns 500 if error when deleting user